pydio/ldap-testing/README.md

 - the `Makefile` to define main variables
 - the `dummy-users.csv` (that can be found under `assets/tiny` or `assets/medium` to change the user that are used.

-PLease make extra care not to modify the main `pydio/ldap-testing` blindly: we rely on some of the well known values for our integration tests.
+Please make extra care not to modify the main `pydio/ldap-testing` blindly: we rely on some of the well known values for our integration tests.

 ## Built upon